 So we’ve got some good news and some bad news regarding Redwall.
 And when that’s all done I’ll be asking for your help.

 First: the good news…which is really very good.
 If you were watching closely a few months ago you would have seen the pitch page we put up that revealed we were seeking $1.2m in funding for The Warrior Reborn.
 The timing of that page going live was deliberate for two reasons.
 First, we were just starting IDF in San Francisco and for the first time we were going to show one of our “final-ish” character designs in the public – Neebrock the Badger.
 Up to that point it had all been concept art and sketches but this was the real deal.
 We were a little anxious to see how people responded but we anticipated positive response and we got it.
 So riding that wave just a little to our pitch page was an easy link.
 But the second thing was much more tangible.
-When I left IDF and the City by the Bay I flew to beautiful, downtown Chattanooga, TN which happens to be the home base for The Maclellan Foundation.
+When I left IDF and the City by the Bay I flew to beautiful, downtown Chattanooga, TN to meet a big potential investor.

 We pitched, we ate phenomenal fried chicken, and then we waited…until last week.